BakhturinaPolina/billionaire_novels_rating_predictor/reports/findings/PIPELINE_OVERVIEW.md

 ### BERTopic + OCTIS Pipeline Overview

-This document reverse-engineers the workflow implemented in the `octis bertopic full project` directory.
 It serves as living documentation for anyone who needs to rerun, extend or analyse the experiments.

 ---